 Where there are places available for some, but not all applicants within a particular criterion priority will be given to children living closest to the school determined by the shortest distance.
-Distance will be measured in a straight line from a single fixed central point at the school to a point in the centre of the home address of the child, using the Local Land and Property Gazetteer and British National Grid Easting and Northing coordinates.
+Distance will be measured from the child's home address (including flats) to a central point of the school when measured by GEO CODE available through Newcastle City Council.
+GEO uses the measure of the straight line distance from a single central fixed point at the school to a point in the centre of the home address of the child, using the Local Land and Property Gazetteer or a suitable alternative geographical information system.

 In the event of distances being the same for two or more children where this would determine the last place to be allocated, random allocation will be carried out in a public place and supervised by a person independent of the school.